greekislands/greekislands.github.io/README.md

 # greekislands.github.io
-This website is to be used for Phil 101.
-Use the menu above to find the readings.
+This website is to be used for an introductory philosophy course.